AshTal-IP/project_Talreja_Ashish_Dwarkadas/README.md

 Please make sure you have
 1. cuda compilers and runtime libraries installed on you local machine with cuda-12.1 or higher support
 2. It helps if cuDNN library is availabe (cudnn-8.2), it offers highly optimized implementations of deep learning operations
-3. I had run my training code on Nvidia A30 GPU (24 GB VRAM), which allowed be to keep a big batch size
+3. The model was trained on an Nvidia GPU

 ---